Cloufield/gwaslab/docs/UpdateLogs.md

 # Update Logs

+# v4.1.1 20260208

+- Fixed `plot_miami2()` highlight/pinpoint/annotation not working: auto-detect `id1`/`id2` (SNPID/rsID) from Sumstats objects when not explicitly specified, so that SNP ID columns are included in the merged data for variant matching

 # v4.1.0 20260205

 - Added parameters to `plot_miami2()`: sig line colors, annotation arm/arrow, cut/jagged line, highlight, Y-axis, and X-axis parameters from `plot_mqq()`